EndoTaishi/CLASSIC/documentation/ctemAddInputs.md

 - twarmm Temperature of the warmest month [deg C]

-# Lightning frequency for fire ignition {#initLightFire}

-  Mean monthly lightning frequency (flashes/km2.year) for the 12 months for use in the disturbance subroutine for fire.
-The code at present is set to use mean monthly lightning frequency and interpolates daily values using these monthly values.
-It is unlikely anyone will have a daily observation-based time series of lightning data for a grid cell.
-If some one does have this data they may want to modify the code to read in daily lightning frequency straight away.
-Of course, when both lightning frequency and probability of fire due to human causes  are set to zero then fire will not occur.

-  6th last line
-  Fire extinguishing probability varies between 0 and 1.0.
-A default value of 0.5 is suggested.
-  Setting this to 1.0 will lead to no area burned at all.
-Setting this to 0.0 is not allowed and setting this to a very small number will lead to the entire grid cell being burned when the fire occurs.
-When POPDON is set to TRUE (as explained later, which implies population density file is being read in) then population density is used to calculate fire extinguishing probability and this overwrites the value read from the .CTM file.

-  5th last line
-  Probability of fire due to human causes also varies between 0 and 1.
-Setting this to 0 implies that only lightning governs ignition.
-Setting this to 1 implies that an ignition source is always present regardless of lightning.
-Values between 1 and 0 represent the probability of ignition provided enough fuel is available and it is sufficiently dry to catch fire.
-When POPDON is set to TRUE (as explained later, which implies population density file is being read in) then population density is used to calculate probability of fire due to human causes and this overwrites the value read from the .CTM file.

-  QUESTION Just like fire, mortality is also a spatial process.
-For example, in CTEM approximately 1-2% of trees are killed to account for age related mortality.
-Clearly, trees in a small plot do not die 1% every year, but on a landscape scale on average 1% of trees may die.
-So when comparing model simulated biomass to point scale observations it is desirable to switch off mortality.
-For now, mortality is switched on only when competition is switched on (through the COMPETE switch in the job options file explained next).

-# Dynamic wetland area determination {#initWetSlope}
+# Rice agriculature {#initRice}

+COMBAK

+float rice(months, lat, lon) ;
+  rice:_FillValue = -999.f ;
+  rice:units = "-" ;
+  rice:long_name = "Monthly irrigated rice ag. gridcell fraction" ;

-  ## Orographic information for dynamic wetland scheme
+# Orographic information for dynamic wetland scheme {#initWetSlope}

-  FIXME
+Eight slope based fractions a read in from the model initialization file for calculating dynamic wetland fractions.
+As the soil moisture in a grid cell increases above specified thresholds then the really flat portions of the grid cell are assumed to gradually turn into wetlands.
+The eight slope based fractions correspond to the fraction of the grid cell that have slope less than 0.025%, 0.05%, 0.1%, 0.15%, 0.20%, 0.25%, 0.3% and 0.35% .
+The numbers used by CTEM are based on 1/60th degree (1 minute) resolution digital elevation data.
+The relevant variables in the initialization file are shown below.
+In the file, slope is a dimension and slopefrac is a variable.

         double slope(slope) ;
           slope:long_name = "wetland slope fractions for 0.025, 0.05, 0.1, 0.15, 0.20, 0.25, 0.3 and 0.35 percent slope threshold" ;
+          ...
         float slopefrac(slope, tile, lat, lon) ;
           slopefrac:_FillValue = -999.f ;
           slopefrac:units = "-" ;
           slopefrac:long_name = "Slope-based fraction for dynamic wetlands" ;

-  Last line
-Eight slope based fractions for calculating dynamic wetland fractions.
-CTEM can now calculate dynamic fraction of wetland in each grid cell and its methane emissions.
-However, this calculation is purely diagnostic.
-As the soil moisture in a grid cell increases above specified thresholds then the really flat portions of the grid cell are assumed to gradually turn into wetlands.
-The eight slope based fractions correspond to the fraction of the grid cell that have slope less than 0.025%, 0.05%, 0.1%, 0.15%, 0.20%, 0.25%, 0.3% and 0.35% .
-The numbers used by CTEM are based on 1/60th degree (1 minute) resolution digital elevation data.
+# Prescribed wetland area {#initWetArea}

+Monthly values of wetland fraction are used for modelling methane emissions from wetlands.

+COMBAK

 # Peatland variables {#initPeat}

+Peatlands are simulated following the parameterization of \cite Wu2016-zt.
+The peatland areas are specified by a ipeatland flag in the initialization file:

-  int nmtest(lat, lon) ;
+        float ipeatland(tile, lat, lon) ;
+          ipeatland:_FillValue = -999.f ;
-    nmtest:_FillValue = -999 ;
+          ipeatland:units = "-" ;
-    nmtest:long_name = "Number of tiles in each grid cell" ;
+          ipeatland:long_name = "Peatland flag: 0 = not a peatland, 1= bog, 2 = fen" ;

+There are several prognostic variables that are associated with the peatland areas of the gridcell.
+These may be initialized to zero prior to a spinup.

         float Cmossmas(tile, lat, lon) ;
           Cmossmas:_FillValue = -999.f ;
           Cmossmas:units = "kgC/m2" ;
           Cmossmas:long_name = "C in moss biomass" ;

         float litrmsmoss(tile, lat, lon) ;
           litrmsmoss:_FillValue = -999.f ;
           litrmsmoss:units = "kgC/m2" ;
           litrmsmoss:long_name = "Moss litter mass" ;

         float dmoss(tile, lat, lon) ;
           dmoss:_FillValue = -999.f ;
           dmoss:units = "m" ;
           dmoss:long_name = "Depth of living moss" ;

-        8. The .LUC file

-        CTEM LAND USE CHANGE FILE CONTAINING FRACTIONAL COVERAGES OF ITS 9 PFTs NDL    NDL    BDL    BDL     BDL   CROP   CROP   GRASS  GRASS YEAR    EVG    DCD    EVG  DCD-CLD DCD-DRY  C3     C4     C3     C4 1901    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1902    0.00   0.00   0.50   0.00   0.00   0.00   0.00   0.00   0.00
-         1903    0.00   0.00   0.50   0.00   0.00   0.00   0.00   0.00   0.00
-         1904    0.00   0.00   0.50   0.00   0.00   0.00   0.00   0.00   0.00
-         1905    0.00   0.00   0.50   0.00   0.00   0.00   0.00   0.00   0.00
-         1906    0.00   0.00   0.50   0.00   0.00   0.00   0.00   0.00   0.00
-         1907    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1908    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1909    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1910    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1911    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1912    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00
-         1913    0.00   0.00   1.00   0.00   0.00   0.00   0.00   0.00   0.00

-## LUC {#inputLUC}
-        The .LUC file contains the time series of fractional coverage of PFTs if you want to implement land use change.
-Read the land use change section of the full CTEM documentation that explains how land use change related carbon emissions are handled in CTEM.
-This .LUC file is required only when LNDUSEON boolean is set to .TRUE. in the job options file.
-Of course, when fractional coverage’s of CTEM’s nine PFTs are read from this file they overwrite values specified in the .INI and .CTM files.
-Please retain the first 3 lines of comments in the .LUC file.
-        9. The .CO2 file

-        1850 2.847248E+02
-        1851 2.848717E+02
-        1852 2.849998E+02
-        1853 2.851279E+02
-        1854 2.852748E+02
-        1855 2.854248E+02
-        1856 2.855748E+02
-        1857 2.857279E+02
-        1858 2.858998E+02
-        1859 2.860717E+02

-        The .CO2 file as the name implies contain annual values of atmospheric CO2 concentration (ppm) in two column free format.
-This file is required when doing a transient, historical or future, simulation with changing CO2 and when CO2ON is set to TRUE.
-Note the absence of any header lines.
-        10. The .POPD file

-        POPULATION DENSITY FILE CONTAINING YEAR AND POPULATION DENSITY (PEOPLE/KM2) POPULATION
-         YEAR	DENSITY
-         1850	0.0066
-         1851	0.0069
-         1852	0.0072
-         1853	0.0074
-         1854	0.0077
-         1855	0.0080
-         1856	0.0083

-        The .POPD file as the name implies contain annual values of atmospheric population density (people/km2)  in two column free format.
-This file is required when doing a transient, historical or future, simulation in which the effect of changing population on fire is desired to be modelled and when POPDON is set to TRUE.
-Note the presence of three header lines.

-        11. The .WET file

-        Year Jan  	 Feb  	 Mar  	Apr  	May      Jun     Jul       Aug      Sep      Oct      Nov      Dec 2000 0.013362 0.000146 0.000054 0.003080 0.004506 0.000084 0.000200 0.000164 0.000227 0.003142 0.025016 0.061943
-        2001 0.138360 0.010948 0.006004 0.000329 0.000827 0.000455 0.000124 0.000068 0.000529 0.005567 0.007090 0.007770
-        2002 0.028793 0.000655 0.001766 0.001731 0.000804 0.000225 0.000075 0.000000 0.000111 0.001886 0.033335 0.039703
-        2003 0.042680 0.004999 0.001145 0.000488 0.001296 0.000237 0.000119 0.000000 0.000091 0.005933 0.044722 0.030185
-        2004 0.010988 0.002563 0.000505 0.000805 0.000370 0.000204 0.000131 0.000000 0.000187 0.002955 0.008429 0.002831
-        2005 0.001586 0.000170 0.000513 0.000251 0.003515 0.000384 0.000446 0.000402 0.000894 0.012717 0.035744 0.013106

-        The .WET file contain monthly values of wetland fraction for a given grid cell for specified years (12 values in a single line after year) in a free format.
-This file is required when doing a transient simulation in which observation-based based specified wetland fraction is desired to be used for modelling methane emissions from wetlands and when OBSWETF is set to TRUE.
-Note the presence of one header line.

-        float rice(months, lat, lon) ;
-          rice:_FillValue = -999.f ;
-          rice:units = "-" ;
-          rice:long_name = "Monthly irrigated rice ag. gridcell fraction" ;

-          float ipeatland(tile, lat, lon) ;
-            ipeatland:_FillValue = -999.f ;
-            ipeatland:units = "-" ;
-            ipeatland:long_name = "Peatland flag: 0 = not a peatland, 1= bog, 2 = fen" ;
+If you are running a single site peatland then the peatland tile is the whole grid cell.
+If you are running large regions you may wish to have the peatlands as a separate tile.
+This is done by having an nmtest > 1.

+          int nmtest(lat, lon) ;
+            nmtest:_FillValue = -999 ;
+            nmtest:long_name = "Number of tiles in each grid cell" ;

+## Land use change (LUC) {#inputLUC}

+The LUC file contains a time series of fractional coverage of each of the CTEM PFTs.
+An ncdump -hs of a properly formatted file is below.
+Note the file is chunked for a T63 grid (128 x 64), other grids may require different chunk sizes for optimal performance.
+The variable name is not important as long as it is the only variable in the file besides lat ,lon, **lev** and time.

+        netcdf GCP_2018_land_cover_CTEM_fractions_1700_2018_T63_chunked {
+        dimensions:
+        	time = UNLIMITED ; // (319 currently)
+        	**lev = 9** ;
+        	lat = 64 ;
+        	lon = 128 ;
+        variables:
+        	float frac(time, lev, lat, lon) ;
+        		frac:grid_type = "gaussian" ;
+            frac:units = **"fraction"** ;
+        		frac:_FillValue = -9999.f ;
+        		frac:missing_value = -9999.f ;
+        		frac:_Storage = "chunked" ;
+        		frac:_ChunkSizes = 319, 9, 8, 16 ;
+        		frac:_Endianness = "little" ;
+        	double lat(lat) ;
+        		lat:standard_name = "latitude" ;
+        		lat:long_name = "latitude" ;
+        		lat:units = "degrees_north" ;
+        		lat:axis = "Y" ;
+        		lat:_Storage = "contiguous" ;
+        		lat:_Endianness = "little" ;
+        	double lev(lev) ;
+        		lev:axis = "Z" ;
+        		lev:_Storage = "contiguous" ;
+        		lev:_Endianness = "little" ;
+        	double lon(lon) ;
+        		lon:standard_name = "longitude" ;
+        		lon:long_name = "longitude" ;
+        		lon:units = "degrees_east" ;
+        		lon:axis = "X" ;
+        		lon:_Storage = "contiguous" ;
+        		lon:_Endianness = "little" ;
+        	double time(time) ;
+        		time:standard_name = "time" ;
+        		time:units = **"day as %Y%m%d.%f"** ;
+        		time:calendar = "proleptic_gregorian" ;
+        		time:_Storage = "chunked" ;
+        		time:_ChunkSizes = 319 ;
+        		time:_Endianness = "little" ;